MartinPankraz/ABAP-Developer-Day/student/quest1.md

 <img alt="Open Action" src="../img/student/Quest1/SelectChannel.jpg"  width="600">
 </p>

+> Note: Please make sure to select the value from the drop-down.
+Don't type it in!

 5. Select a Team and Channel (just remember which combination you selected)

 <p align="center" width="100%">